JOIN THE TEAM

 What to say, do or show to your acquaintances:

 - Our social media channels are full of pretty little faces, do not hesitate to share them or to invite your friends to like: Facebook, Instagram and even Twitter.

 - V'Asie Roule is a project about two friends travelling through Southeast Asia on bikes from November 2016 to June 2017.
 They made some great videos about local issues, you can show their videos from their youtube channel, they are in French but most of all have English subtitles.
 I suggest the one about Jrai ethnic minority.
 They are very instructive!

 Great ideas we can get inspiration from!

-- A race: For many years, the school "Bon accueil" in Toulon, France was supporting our centre Sisophon in Cambodia, this year they decided to support another centre in Cebu, Philippines, they collected 3,450.13€, congratulations to them!
+- A race: For many years, the school "Bon accueil" in Toulon, France has been supporting our centre Sisophon in Cambodia, this year they decided to support another centre in Cebu, Philippines, where they collected 3,450.13€, congratulations to them!
 If you want to organise yours, we already have the passport papers ready, do not wait anymore!

 - Kitchen lesson: Prepare an asian meal and share it between cooks and their guests.
 During the meal, you can present Children of the Mekong charity with one or two videos.
 Their tip: Choose attractive prices for the meal and the lesson, the objective is to mobilise people, not to raise funds!

 87% of companies who evaluate their Corporate Responsibility activities say it has a positive impact on their company’s reputation.
 64% noticed it has a positive impact on customer engagement.
 Furthermore, 45% of British adults would be more inclined to work for a business if it donates to charitable causes.

 This highlights the importance of a company’s charitable activities in engaging young and potential consumers.
 (Source: Corporate Giving by FTSE 100, Charities Aid Foundation, March 2016)